npubird/Multi-Label-Text-Classification/README.md

 ## Pre-trained Word Vectors

-Use `gensim` package to pre-train my data.
+- Use `gensim` package to pre-train data.
+- Use `glove` tools to pre-train data.
+- Even can use a **fasttext** network to pre-train data.

 ## Network Structure